inf112-v21/Unsinkable-II/README.md

 See [Issues](https://github.com/inf112-v21/Unsinkable-II/issues)

 ### Missing Features
-These features are either missing, not fully implemented, or work differently than specified by the RoboRally rulebook.
+These features are either missing, not fully implemented, or work differently than specified by the roborally rulebook.

 - Continue power down
 - Robot spawn direction